Ravi Agrawal

 Ravi Agrawal (born 16 October 1982) is a journalist, television producer and author of the book India Connected.
 He is currently the editor in chief of Foreign Policy magazine.
 Previously, Agrawal worked for the U.S. news channel CNN for 11 years, spanning full-time roles on three continents.
 His most recent position at the network was as CNN's New Delhi Bureau Chief and correspondent.

-Agrawal now lives in New York City.